jankapunkt/get-project-version/README.md

 Options you can pass `getProjectVersion`:
 - `template` - An optional String which templates the output of `getProjectVersion`.
 Version will be injected into `{{version}}` and a shortened commit hash will be injected into `{{commit}}`. eg. `'{{version}}-{{commit}}'`
 - `cwd` - An optional String.
 By default the current working directory will be `process.cwd()` you can modify this by passing a path. eg. `'pathToProjectDir/'`
+- `field` - An optional String for the field, that contains your version number.
+By default it is `version`.
 ## CLI

 #### CLI Example - Basic